star-whale/starwhale/docs/docs/tutorials/mnist.md

     volume_size: 2M
  ```

-- Run one command to build dataset.
+- Run one command to build the dataset.

  ```bash
   swcli dataset build .